hoodaajay99/c_programming/docs/02-Welcome/04-What-you-will-learn-in-this-course/What-you-will-learn-in-this-course.md

 ---
 id: What-you-will-learn-in-this-course
 title: What you will learn in this course
-sidebar_label: What you will learn in this course
+sidebar_label: What you will learn
 ---

 - Core programming concepts